Patient's Query

 Hello doctor,

 My mother is suffering from anemia.
-She was hospitalized with hemoglobin 4.6.
-After two units of blood transfusion, it came up to 6.8 and gone back to 6.3 after 10 days, then another unit was transfused.
-Endoscopy, colonoscopy, CT-scan have been done but no concrete reason was found.
-Then serum iron and ferritin test showed ferrozine, cobas / 6000 at 396 micro-gm/dl and ELFA, mini vidas 10.6 ng/ml.
+She was hospitalized with a hemoglobin of 4.6.
+After two units of blood transfusion, it came up to 6.8 and went back to 6.3 after 10 days, then another unit was transfused.
+Endoscopy, colonoscopy, and CT-scan have been done, but no concrete reason was found.
+Then serum iron and ferritin test showed ferrozine, cobas/6000 at 396 micro-gm/dl, and ELFA, mini vidas 10.6 ng/ml.
 She is currently taking Astier XT one tablet per day.

 Hello,